-G.4 Comparable Mix (by Family Size) - Local, Non-Traditional.

-To demonstrate compliance with the statutory requirement to continue serving a 'comparable mix" of families by family size to that which would have been served without MTW, the MTW agency will provide the number of families occupying local, non-traditional units by household size for the most recently completed Fiscal Year in the provided table.
+G.4 Comparable Mix (by Family Size) - Local, Non-Traditional. onstrate compliance with the statutory requirement to continue serving a 'comparable mix" of families by family nat which would have been served without MTW, the MTW agency will provide the number of families occupying local, no n-traditional units by household size for the most recently completed Fiscal Year in the provided table.